theboocock/finemapping_spreadsheets_single_cell/README.md

 #### **KEGG**

-Significantly Kyoto Encyclopedia of Genes and Genomes (KEGG) term enrichments for genes linked to each hotspot.
+Kyoto Encyclopedia of Genes and Genomes (KEGG) term enrichments for genes linked to each hotspot.

 #### **GO_raw**